jbatnozic/N.E.W.-40.000/Codices/Necrons.md

   (we like to conquer)
   - **\[Ability] Aggresively Territorial:** When this unit is selected to shoot, if it is within 6" of an objective marker and all of its attacks are declared against enemy units that are within 6" of the same objective marker, this unit gains the **Relentless** special rule until the end of the action.
 In addition...
-TODO
+TODO (+1 model against phasing out if within 6" of objective or wholly within its own deployment zone)
   - **\[Stratagem] Name:** ?
   - **\[Relic] Name:** ?
   - **\[Warlord Trait] Name:** ?